fleather-editor/fleather.github.io/content/en/docs/getting-started/quick-start.md

   @override
   Widget build(BuildContext context) {
-    // Note that the editor requires special `FleatherScaffold` widget to be
+    // Note that a default tools bar is provided
-    // one of its parents.
+    // Here we decide to position it at the buttom for mobile device and
+    // at the top for desktops
     return Scaffold(
-      appBar: AppBar(title: Text("Editor page")),
+      appBar: AppBar(title: const Text('Editor page')),
-      body: FleatherScaffold(
+      body: Column(
+        children: [
+          if (!Platform.isAndroid && !Platform.isIOS)
+            FleatherToolbar.basic(controller: _controller),
+          Expanded(
             child: FleatherEditor(
-          padding: EdgeInsets.all(16),
+              padding: const EdgeInsets.all(16),
               controller: _controller,
               focusNode: _focusNode,
             ),
+          ),
+          if (Platform.isAndroid || Platform.isIOS)
+            FleatherToolbar.basic(controller: _controller),
+        ],
       ),
     );
   }